 The first two weeks/

-I would workout 1x per week and exercise 5x per week w/ one day of basically living like a sloth.
+I would workout 1x per week and exercise 2-6 x per week.
 Please note, and the point of this whole post is there is a difference between working out and exercising.
 Working out is like the first slider in our web page or image below.
-Working out changes your body composition literally as you are doing.
-In other words it creates a stress response that needs recovering from.
-Working out is tough, has potential to make your muscles shake and when the trainer says the magic words “session done” you utter in response “thank god for that.”
-Exercising on the other hand is not that hard and actually quite kind to the body.
+Working out changes your body composition quickly and creates a stress response that needs recovering from.
+Exercising on the other hand is really not that hard and is actually quite kind to the body.
 Exercise might be a simple bike ride to work, a long walk, a mini circuit involving bodyweight exercises, even a swim.
 In other words things you feel you can do every day as they add only limited stress to the body while establishing new good habits.

 Week 3